Mahesh100/Java/README.md

 Java is computer based programming language Invented by James Gosling and Sun-MicroSystems in 1991 He has single moto while writing the language that is "Write once and Run Anywhere" also know as WORA.
+They named this language as Oak beacuse of Oak tree outside the Gosling office.